 Here's the deal: If the only thing you do is substitute real blanched green beans for the canned variety, you're giving your casserole a major upgrade.
-Make your own mushroom sauce out of real mushrooms instead of canned Cream of Mushroom Soup, and you can proudly say goodbye to Sandra Lee and proclaim that semi-homemade is a thing of the past.
+Make your own mushroom sauce out of real mushrooms instead of canned cream of mushroom soup, and you can proudly say good-bye to Sandra Lee.
+Go the whole nine yards and make the fried shallots yourself, though, and you can proclaim that "semi-homemade" is a thing of the past.

 My fried shallots are inspired by Thai-style fried shallots, something that you should have on hand in your kitchen all the time.
 I make mine in batches of a couple pounds.
 (To cook more than what's called for in this recipe, just increase the amount of oil to keep them covered.)
 A mandoline makes quick work of the shallots, and yields perfectly thin and even slices.
 Simply add them to a pan or wok, cover with oil, turn your heat up to high, and stir.
 The shallots will soften and then turn a light golden brown, at which point you can strain them into a bowl.
 Be sure to reserve the oil, though—we'll be using it again in a minute.

 Blot the strained shallots with paper towels until the towels appear dry.
 Once cooled, the shallots will keep in an airtight container for up to a month.
 Add them to sandwiches and soups, use them as a garnish for cooked meats, or just eat 'em out of hand, straight out of the jar.

 For my homemade mushroom sauce, I start by smashing the mushrooms with a skillet.
 Not only is it an extremely satisfying procedure, but it creates imperfect chunks of mushrooms, just like you find in the canned stuff.